Overcoming Shame: Unexpected Pregnancy and the Church

 My eldest son recently said he wanted to talk to his friend before going to bed, so I passed him the phone.
 Looking perplexed, he reached for his iPad and said, “Mom, I didn’t mean I wanted to talk with my mouth.”

 These moments remind me of technology’s role in our tweens’ connections.
-This generation may debate that they are socially savvy because of their number of tweets, hits and likes.
+This generation may debate that they are socially savvy because of their number of social media responses.
 Yet interacting online is not the same as socializing in person.
 In their book The Digital Invasion, Dr. Archibald Hart and Dr. Sylvia Hart Frejd caution that “the more we come to depend on the social connectedness offered by our digital world, the more intentional we must be in creating and sustaining real connectedness.”

-To this end, whenever my tweens invite friends over, I ask everyone to park his or her devices so they can spend quality time together.
+To this end, whenever my tweens invite friends over, I ask everyone to park his or her devices so the kids make friends and spend quality time together.
 Although this may receive protests at first, it is a boundary worth enforcing.
 Otherwise it’s too easy to default to staring at screens.
 Taking a pause from technology — phones, screen time, gaming — allows tweens to make eye contact, carry on conversations and negotiate what to do next, all of which are critical skills when developing socially.